XY-Yue/EventManagingWebsite/README.md

 ### What I should do in the future for this project
 1. Manage to store files on the server and communicate with it.
 In this project, I am storing all data in local storage, which is a bad idea for a website.
 2. Use database technologies, I studied related information too, but I feel like I did not fully understand it.
 Which is why I did not even use IndexDB.
+Will definitly improve this after I gain some more knowledge (such as taking a course on this field).
 3. Test the project more carefully.
 Even if the project is developed mostly test driven, I still need to do more testing to make sure it is bug free.
 4. Add more features to the project to make it more complete.
 But I am not sure if it is worth it, the topic of this project is from a course project and is not very interesting.
 Therefore, the project will mostly likely to act as a platform where I try different things.